dangrant6/chelbot/README.md

-#   Up-to-date scores and Standings from the NHL
+#   Up-to-date scores and standings from the NHL